|

 LUANA:

-Name invented for the 1932 film "The Bird of Paradise," seemingly
+the 1932 American film "The Bird of Paradise."

 LUANN:

-English compound name composed of the names Lou "famous
+English compound name composed of Lou "famous

 warrior" and Ann